 About the Program

-Village Capital, with support from Moody’s, is launching Finance Forward Latin America 2021, the third iteration of the investment-readiness program for early-stage financial health startups in Latin America.
+Village Capital, with support from MetLife Foundation in Brazil and Mexico and Moody’s, is launching Finance Forward Latin America 2021, the third iteration of the investment-readiness program for early-stage financial health startups in Latin America.

 Part of a multi-year global coalition to support entrepreneurs on four continents, last year’s regional program supported ventures from Argentina, Brazil, Chile, Colombia, and Mexico.
 This year’s program will support one cohort of 10 to 12 Latin American startups, which will be announced in August.